The fuel injection system is in direct interaction with the engine management system. For more information, please see chapter 6.

 The elements of this subsystem include the air cleaner, intake air ducts, throttle body and intake manifold.

-When the engine is idling, the composition of the air-fuel mixture is controlled by the idle air supply system.
-This system includes the PCM unit and the valve through which air flows in this mode.
-This system serves to control the air flow behind the throttle valve, which enters the intake manifold, resulting in an increase or decrease in engine speed in this mode.
-The PCM unit receives impulses from sensors (sensor for vehicle speed, coolant temperature, air conditioning system activation, power steering mode, etc.), and based on these signals, the engine speed is automatically adjusted depending on its operating mode and driver actions.
-The design and principle of operation of the air valve of the idle speed maintenance system are described in chapter 6.
+When the engine is idling, the composition of the fuel-air mixture is controlled by the idle air supply system.
+This system includes the PCM unit and the valve through which air enters in this mode.
+This system is used to control the air flow behind the throttle valve, which enters the intake manifold, due to which the engine speed increases or decreases in this mode.
+The PCM unit receives pulses from sensors (vehicle speed sensor, coolant temperature, air conditioning system activation, power steering mode, etc.), and based on these signals, the engine speed is automatically adjusted depending on its operating mode and the driver's actions.
+The design and operating principle of the air valve of the idle speed maintenance system are described in chapter 6.

 Emission Control and Engine Management System